andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

       print("Yes, His age is below 30 years")  # Yes, His age is below 30 years
    ```
 * __if-else__
-   - When `If-Else` conditional statement is used, the Else block of code executes if the `if` condition is False.
+   - When `If-Else` conditional statement is used, the Else block of code executes if the `if` condition is `False`.
    ![if-else statement](./Assets/02_Conditional_Statements/if-else.jpg)

    ```Python